HouseElves/kanji_time_public/docs/source/README.rst

 Sample Study Aids
 -----------------

-The artifacts that you see here were produced by Kanji Time's own pipeline from :ref:`raw data <open_source_data_text>` to PDF output.
+The artifacts that you see here were produced by Kanji Time's own pipeline from :ref:`raw data <open_source_data>` to PDF output.

 **These artifacts are not just throw-away demos!
 They power real-world Japanese study.**